maxwshen/predictive-funding-challenge/README.md

-# Deep Funding 🌱
+# Predictive Funding Challenge 🌱

-Exploring fair open-source dependency tree funding allocation by using AI models to allocate weights and validating results with human spot-checking.

-## 🤔 Why Deep Funding?

-Traditional public goods funding faces scaling challenges:

-- Funders must evaluate each project individually
-- Large-group funding leads to public campaigning
-- Small-group funding creates favoritism and limited scale

-Deep Funding solves this through:

-1. Value as a graph: Instead of abstract "value to humanity", we measure relative contributions between dependencies
-2. Distilled human judgment: An open market of AI models allocates weights, validated by random human spot-checks

-This creates a scalable, efficient system that can handle millions of dependencies while maintaining human oversight.
-It avoids difficult abstract questions about absolute value and instead focuses on concrete, local comparisons ("compare A and B's direct impact on C").
-Also creates an open market for allocation models that can scale beyond a small number of projects.
+A machine learning challenge to predict relative funding between open source projects, aiming to create scalable and fair public goods funding allocation.

 ## 📦 Data

-For the [mini-contest](https://huggingface.co/spaces/DeepFunding/PredictiveFundingChallengeforOpenSourceDependencies), there are several datasets available.
-The main dataset represents pairs of GitHub repositories.
-We have some weights derived from their relative funding amounts in the past.
+For the [contest](https://huggingface.co/spaces/DeepFunding/PredictiveFundingChallengeforOpenSourceDependencies), the dataset represents pairs of GitHub repositories and their funding amounts in historical funding rounds data.

 ## 🎯 Goal

-The goal is predicting the relative funding received between any 2 projects.
+The goal is predicting the relative funding received between any pair of projects.
 For that, we need to compare each of these repos with one another and give a relative value between them, such that the total in each case adds up to 1.

 ## 📊 Evaluation

 *Winners* are decided based on *novelty and approach taken to predict answers for 1023 comparisons*.
 They are determined by their marginal contribution: how much better the final outcome is compared to if their submission (code or dataset) had never existed?
-Even if someone doesn't make a submission but provides a valuable dataset that all other contestants end up using, that would be rewarded.
+That means that even if someone doesn't make a submission but provides a valuable dataset that all other contestants end up using, that would be rewarded.

-The evaluation metric is Mean Squared Error (MSE).
+The evaluation metric is **Mean Squared Error (MSE)**.
 The lower, the better.

 Submission weights must be self-consistent, ie. for any triple _a_,_b_,_c_, `c/a = c/b * b/a`.
 Ensure mathematical consistency in outputs given to reflect logical relationships rather than reflecting biases from the training data.